gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 Gruntwork Pipelines can be used with any external CI/CD tool.
 The role of the CI/CD tool is to trigger jobs inside Gruntwork Pipelines.
-We have [example configurations](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/master/examples/for-production/infrastructure-live/_ci/scripts) that identify changed terraform modules and call the Gruntwork Pipelines invoker lambda.
+We have [example configurations](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/master/examples/for-production/infrastructure-live/_ci/scripts) that identify changed terraform modules and call the Gruntwork Pipelines invoker Lambda function.

-By default, the invoker lambda is run by a CLI tool called `infrastructure-deployer` from within your CI tool.
+By default, the invoker Lambda function is run by a CLI tool called `infrastructure-deployer` from within your CI tool.

 ## ECS Deploy Runner